Document record MAB56231 - HILL OF BOGHEAD

 Full Description

-Site of a cairn.
-An armlet (otherwise known as a bangle) of opaque white glass and jet necklace found in 1789 by Mr John Lumsden when removing one of the larger cairns on the Hill of Boghead.
-The bangle was found with or in an urn containing human hair, which was in or near a stone coffin about the centre of a cairn.
-The bangle is made from opaque white glass completely covering inner ice-blue glass body.
-Inner surface has patches of opaque yellow glass and in few places corroded iron scales deriving from the manufacture are visible with naked eye.
+An armlet (otherwise known as a bangle) and a jet necklace was found in 1789 by Mr. John Lumsden when removing one of the larger cairns on the Hill of Boghead.
+The bangle was found with, or in, an urn containing human hair, which was itself in or near a stone coffin in the centre of a cairn.
+The bangle is made from opaque white glass completely covering the inner ice-blue glass body.
+The inner surface has patches of opaque yellow glass and, in a few places, corroded iron scales deriving from the manufacture are visible with the naked eye.
 The piece is a Kilbride-Jones Type 1 glass bangle and is dated to the Roman Scottish Iron Age.
-The pieces of jet necklace are typically early or middle Bronze Age.
+The pieces of jet necklace are typically Early or Middle Bronze Age.
 Nothing is now visible of the cairn.

 ORDNANCE SURVEY, 1871, Ordnance Name Book, No51(1864) 124 (Bibliographic reference).
 SAB1360.